Updated on October 13, 2024.

 This lead to an idea to import the data to a temporary SQLite database, in order to cater this.
 After googling around for a bit, I found a perfect solution, which does not even require the creation of a temporary SQLite database file.
 Enter in-memory databases!

-Running query against CSV data
+Running a single query against CSV data

 The data I had looks like this: